knpuniversity/symfony2-series/knpu/episode1/routing.md

 # Routing: The URLs of the World

 ***SEEALSO
 This tutorial has been upgraded!
-Check out the [Symfony 3 Routing][Symfony 3 Routing]
+Check out the [Symfony 3 Routing][Symfony 3 Routing].
 ***

 Let's face it, every page needs a URL.
 When you need a new page, we always